-No federally- or SOH-listed coral species have been observed within Pearl Harbor or the Nearshore Training Areas.
-Sixteen coral species found within Pearl Harbor are considered SGCN and 21 SGCN coral species are found within the open ocean areas of the Nearshore Training Areas (see Table ES-2).
+No federally- or SOH-listed coral species have been observed within Pearl Harbor, the offshore portion of the NDSA, or the Underwater Training Areas.
+Sixteen coral species found within Pearl Harbor are considered SGCN and 21 SGCN coral species are found within the open ocean areas of the Underwater Training Areas (see Table ES-2).